travis-ci/docs-travis-ci-com/user/travis-pro.md

 ## How can I make a public repository private?

-If you have a public repository that you'd like to make private, first change the setting on GitHub, then resync your Travis CI account:
+If you have a public repository that you'd like to make private, first deactivate it on [Travis CI .org](https://travis-ci.org), change the repository settings on GitHub, and resync your Travis CI account:

+1. On [Travis CI .org](https://travis-ci.org) go to *Acccounts*, and toggle the repository to *OFF*.

 1. Follow the [instructions on GitHub](https://help.github.com/articles/making-a-public-repository-private/) on how to make a repository public.

-2. On [Travis CI](https://travis-ci.com) go to *Acccounts* and click *Sync account*.
+2. On [Travis CI .org](https://travis-ci.org) go to *Acccounts*, click *Sync Account*, then toggle the repository to *ON*.

-3. When you see the repository in the list, toggle the switch to *enabled*.

-5. If you're using the [Travis CI commmandline client](https://github.com/travis-ci/travis.rb#readme) reset the default endpoint to public:
+5. If you're using the Travis CI [commmand line client](https://github.com/travis-ci/travis.rb#readme) reset the default endpoint to private:

    ```sh
    travis endpoint --com --set-default